 When the temperatures drop, you can count on these six hotels to offer great rates and dreamy digs all season long.
-Whether you choose to escape to a cozy bohemian retreat in the Catskills or a glitzy casino in Atlantic City, these fabulous budget-friendly accommodations make it easy to plan a car-free getaway this winter.
+Whether you choose to escape to a cozy bohemian retreat in the Catskills or a funky Bed-and-Breakfast in Montréal, these fabulous budget-friendly accommodations make it easy to plan a car-free getaway this winter.

 From $99 | Phoenicia, NY